acousticrobot/web-16/_pages/toki-pona/lesson-03-basic-sentences.md

 >* __ona li jan__ - _[subj] li [noun]_ - he/she is a person, they are people.
 >* __telo li pona__ - _[subj] li [verb]_ - water is good.
 >
->When you see a sentence like _ona li jan_, do not think of _li_ as meaning _is_.
+>When you see _li_ in a sentence, do not think of it as meaning _is_!
 Think of it as a marker that indicates the end of the subject, and the beginning of something about that subject.

 ### sentences with mi or sina as the subject